Kazarrackt/Clicker/readme.md

 # KazLabs AutoClicker

-A powerful auto-clicking tool with customizable intervals and turbo mode.
+A dead simple auto-clicking tool with customizable intervals and turbo mode (look it just clicks fast okay...).

 ## Features